I have fallen in love with KITSCH vegan shampoo and conditioner bars. They are great…

 If you have to stay in a hotel, inquire about rooms with a fridge and a microwave.
 We have done this several times and pulled together some great meals with food from home and vegan treats from a nearby market.

 Researching health food stores and vegan restaurants before traveling can have a big payoff regarding food options.
 The website, happycow.net, and the Happy Cow app are great resources for finding restaurants and health food stores and generally making vegan travel easier.
 I benefit from living with someone who researches almost to the point of obsession before we travel.
 As a result, we know where to eat, shop, and explore before leaving home.
 It brings a sense of adventure to our trips that I really appreciate.

 Plan for the entire day.
 This is essential, and we learned the hard way.
 Since air travel increasingly involves layovers, this is more important than ever.
 After all, not all airports are vegan-friendly.
 Recently, we were in a huge airport with dozens of food stands and restaurants.
 We found just one that offered a legit vegan meal.
 (Check out the video below to see how we managed!)

-Tip: Pack snacks or meals and check out airport food options online before traveling.
+Tip: Pack snacks or meals and check airport food options online before traveling.

-Another thing we do is travel with rice and cooked beans (can or carton).
+Another thing we do is travel with rice and cooked beans (cans or cartons).
 If our flights are delayed, and we are late getting to our destination, we can always pick up a jar of salsa almost anywhere.
 So dinner can be a meal of rice and beans, and we can leave food shopping for the following day.
 Shopping when you are tired and hungry is a terrible way to start a vacation.
 Besides, shopping under those conditions leads to expensive snacks, or fights, or both.
 Yikes!
-Hangry on vacation is a bad thing!
+Hangry on holiday is a bad thing!